amieres/FsDepend/README.md

                 log "Connection String %s" connectionString     // ERROR two different types for log ...

-Function `log` outside of `tryAcceptD` is generic, but the instantiation in `tryAcceptD` cannot be generic.
+The function `log` outside of `tryAcceptD` is generic, but the instantiation in `tryAcceptD` cannot be generic.
-Instead we can use an interface like this:
+To solve this issue we can use an interface instead of a function, like this:

     let   log fmt = Printf.ksprintf (printfn "%s") fmt type ILogger  = abstract Log : Printf.StringFormat<'a,unit> -> 'a